prjctimg/huetiful/docs/content/pages/filtering-utilities.md

 ---
 title: Filtering colors
+eleventyNavigation:
+  ordering: 2
+  key: Filtering colors
 ---

-The library has a `filterBy` module which is a collection utilities for filtering colors using different factors as criteria.
+The library has a *filterBy* module which is a collection utilities for filtering colors using different factors as criteria.

 All the filtering functions: